500apps-sowkhya/DB-App/README.md

 **Expression**: /s/joins

-**Description** : This  will be used for joining multiple tables and get records..
+**Description** : This  will be used for joining multiple tables and get records.

 **Input Type(JSON/Json Array/Form-Data)** : json object - raw data